 "I do hope Aaryn or Casey drop a few hints, but I really doubt there will be any teasers, trailers or even substantial news interviews about MENext.
 Given that for some fans the last memory of the trilogy was a negative one, I think BioWare will want to really wow prospective ME fans to pay attention to a new title right out of the gate, rather than announcing a few details or teaser trailer, then going dark while DA:I takes centre stage."

-Mass Effect will be BioWare's 2015 focus, he concluded, and it was unlikely we would hear anything at least until Dragon Age: Inquisition launches this October.
+Mass Effect will be BioWare's 2015 focus, he concluded, and it was unlikely we would hear anything until after Dragon Age: Inquisition's launch.

-But, after that, there are still two events in late 2014 that might provide some concrete news.
-Considering the teases issued for N7 Day 2013 it is likely we will hear more this year on the same date.
-Then there's the VGX awards show in December, the successor to the VGAs, where Mass Effect 3's first trailer was shown, all the way back in 2011.
-With any luck, then, it won't be that long before we start getting concrete details.
+But we may still hear more before the end of the year - perhaps at the Video Game Awards in December.
+This new show is a successor to the VGAs, where Mass Effect 3's first trailer was shown all the way back in 2011.
+With any luck, it won't be that long before we start getting concrete details.